Lisa Gartner

 Lisa Gartner is an American journalist and writer who won the 2016 Pulitzer Prize for Local Reporting, and the Livingston Award.
 In 2019, she won a George Polk Award.
 She graduated from Northwestern University.
 She has worked for the Washington Examiner, Tampa Bay Times, Philadelphia Inquirer, and the San Francisco Chronicle.

+Gartner's Pulitzer-winning project was for with the Tampa Bay Times, and was noted "For exposing a local school board's culpability in turning some county schools into failure factories, with tragic consequences for the community."